Little dog, big waistline?

 Aim for manageable goals; slow and steady weight loss is the aim here.
 Your dog will need to take it slow at the beginning to avoid overexertion.
 Work with your vet to determine a healthy ideal weight and exercise plan.
 It may take months for your dog to get to their ideal weight so don’t get discouraged.

 …or just get outside!
 One bonus of helping your pet lose weight is the fun new activities you can try together.
 Maybe take up swimming at your local lake for low-impact exercise that will be easy on your dog's joints.
 If it’s cold outside, supervise your small dog carefully while letting them doggie-paddle in a cool (not cold) bath.

 - Pick something you like, too

 Not a runner?
 You won't need to put yourself through the paces just to slim down your dog.
 Throwing a ball around, going for a long stroll, or navigating an agility course are all great alternatives to going for a jog.
 Your little companion will love doing whatever you do.

 - Resist those eyes!

-When your sweet little pup is gazing up at you, pleading for you to drop that tasty titbit into his waiting jaws, be strong!
-Less calories in means less excess weight, and calorie-rich human food is one of the big culprits when it comes to canine weight gain.
-Although it may feel like a testament to your culinary prowess, he’ll be better off without.
+When your dog is gazing up at you, pleading for that tasty morsel, be strong!
+Less calories in means less excess weight, and calorie-rich human food is one of the biggest culprits when it comes to canine weight gain